 How to Get Links on SEO 2.0 and Other Blogs

-I also appreciate blog comments by fellow SEO practicioners, I mean real people with a name in the SEO industry.
+I rather appreciate blog comments by fellow SEO practitioners.
+I mean real people with a name in the SEO industry.

 In SEO 2.0 we don’t build links, we get links.

 In fact they are often glad to link to you.
 That’s one of the most important differences between SEO 2.0 and conventional SEO.

 the long term strategy these days is the same: Make people link to you.